What is an automated valuation model, or AVM?

 For starters, AVMs are typically free.
 In addition, they are easy — you just type in your address.
 Anyone can use an AVM to value a home, even from thousands of miles away.
 And because they rely solely on data, human bias and potential discrimination are not a factor.

 However, AVMs can’t account for more subjective things, such as whether the home is in good repair or the overall vibe of the area.
 That’s where professional appraisals come in.
 Appraisals require a professional to physically visit a property and evaluate it in person.
 They are not free — in fact, appraisal costs can run several hundred dollars or more.
 Pro appraisers will account for many of the things that an AVM would, like the home’s size and number of bedrooms, but they can also account for subjective things that may influence the home’s value.
-While appraisals are slower, they do provide a more accurate picture of a home’s value.
+While appraisals are slower, they provide a far more accurate picture of a home’s value.

 AVM pros and cons

-- Convenience: You can complete an AVM in just a few minutes, or even less, whereas appraisals require appointments, scheduling and in-person visits.
+- Convenience: You can complete an AVM in just a few minutes, or even less, whereas professional appraisals require appointments, scheduling and in-person visits.

 Of course, there are drawbacks when complex decisions are made by a computer rather than a live, experienced human being.
 Two big cons of AVMs:

 - Subjectivity: An AVM is objectively evaluating data points, rather than physically seeing and understanding a home like a person would.
 It may, for example, overvalue a home that’s in poor shape because it cannot account for condition.
+In addition, cultural bias may be an unknowing factor.

 - Accuracy: AVM accuracy is variable — the results are only as accurate as the data available.
 The more data that’s available, the more accurate their estimations will be, which means they’re most accurate in large, busy markets with lots of real estate sales and purchases.